Florida State Road 41: County Road 41

 In Zephyrhills, Route 41 breaks away as a County Road that was originally a state road.
 From this point to the intersection with Daughtery Road, it runs along the west side of a former Seaboard Air Line Railroad line which was abandoned in the early-1970's.
 Between Zephyrhills and Dade City, the road is known mainly as Fort King Road.
 At one point it runs on top of LeHeup Hill, which at 240 ft is one of the highest points in Pasco County.
-After crossing County Road 52 Alternate, it runs towards the back of Pasco High School.
+After crossing SR 52 (formerly County Road 52 Alternate), it runs towards the back of Pasco High School.
 Within the Dade City Limits, it becomes South 17th Street.
-Concurrent with SR 52 between South 17th Street and North 21st Street, and then immediately with County Road 578 between Saint Joe Road and Lock Street.
+Concurrent with CR 52 between South 17th Street and North 21st Street, and then immediately with County Road 578 between Saint Joe Road and Lock Street.

 Northwest of Dade City CR 41 becomes Blanton Road, where it winds up, down, and around more hills.
 It serves as the terminus of both ends of County Road 41 Alternate one end of which also includes the terminus of County Road 575.
 At the interchange with Interstate 75 at Exit 293 (formerly Exit 60) it becomes a two-lane divided highway, but only in the vicinity of the ramps.
 In between, it narrows back down to a two-lane bridge over I-75 itself.
 CR 41 curves back north again near an orange grove at the intersection of County Road 577 (Lake Iola Road), where it enters Hernando County.